-Given a number of looping processes, each containing a critical section, design an algorithm such that:
+For various looping processes, each containing a critical section, design them such that:

-- Mutual Exclusion At most one process is executing its critical section at any time. - Absence of Deadlock If some processes are trying to enter their critical sections, then one of them must eventually succeed. - Absence of (individual) Starvation If any process tries to enter its critical section, then that process must eventually succeed.
+- Mutual Exclusion At most one process is executing its critical section at any time. - Absence of Deadlock When all processes try to enter their critical sections, one of them must succeed. - Absence of (individual) Starvation When any process tries to enter its critical section, then that process must eventually succeed.